 As a DJ if you want to reach a larger audience you’ll need to start producing music.

-As you expand into producing you’ll want to make sure your tracks are clean and crisp.
+As you expand into producing, you’ll want to ensure your tracks are clean and crisp.
 Mixing and mastering is an essential part of producing good music.
-Also having access to good monitors can shed more detail and light on the music you enjoy which helps to inform your productions.
+Also, having access to good monitors can shed more detail and light on the music you enjoy, which helps to inform your productions.

-You may have become accustomed to the more colored sound of hi-fi systems or PA speaker systems.
-There is nothing wrong with enjoying the output these systems provide.
-But for producing you’ll need a good set of studio monitors.
+You may have become accustomed to the more colored sound of hi-fi systems.
+But for producing, you’ll need a good set of studio monitors.
 Otherwise, your latest creation may sound great in your studio but be horrible on other sound systems.

 Which One Should You Buy?

-No matter which studio monitors you buy you should take the time to set them up properly and adjust them to your environment.
+Each monitor on this list has something to offer, but no matter which studio monitors you buy, you should take the time to set them up properly and adjust them to your environment.
+This is especially important with large 8-inch monitors.
 Then sit back and enjoy discovering new details in the music you love.